Who Else In Elizabeth City Wants To Keep The Fire Ants Out Of Their Yard This Summer?

 And most stings happen when people step or sit in a nest.
 Because fire ant mounds aren’t always obvious, you can only do so much to avoid being stung.
 Even your pets are at risk; fire ants have been known to sting dogs and cats.
-If your pet approaches a mound, they will be stung and could experience an anaphylactic reaction.
+If your pet approaches a mound, it will be stung and could experience an anaphylactic reaction.
 It’s up to you to keep your pets safe from these ants.

-Getting Rid of Fire Ants
+Getting Rid Of Fire Ants

 Preventing and eliminating fire ants is no easy task.
-Typically, colonies are large in size and they extend through the ground for long distances.
+Typically, colonies are large in size, and they extend through the ground for long distances.
 Unlike some other species of ants, fire ants have multiple queens.
 When you kill one queen, the colony will persist and grow.

 There are some steps you can take to prevent fire ants from moving into your yard.
 First, you should keep your yard free of debris.
-Mow your lawn frequently and be sure to pick up any grass clippings that your mower leaves behind.
+Mow your lawn frequently, and be sure to pick up any grass clippings that your mower leaves behind.
 Ensure that your trash cans have tight lids and keep them as far away from your home as possible.

 Getting Professional Help

 As long as your yard has food, moisture, and shelter for the ants, they will be a risk to you and your family.
 Once they form a colony, the ants will be difficult to remove.
-You need to hire a professional to remove the mounds and to eliminate all of the fire ants.
+You need to hire a professional to remove the mounds and eliminate all of the fire ants.